Xaraxx/young_researcher_api/README.md

 # Young Researcher test API 👩‍🔬🧑‍🔬👩‍🔬

 In this repository you will find the code for the api.
-This code  correspond to
+This code  correspond to an integration with the [inspirehep api](https://inspirehep.net/) wich is used to extract and process some information related to investigators and research institutions from Colombia.

 ## How to use it
-This steps will help you to run this proyect
+This steps will help you to run this proyect.

 ### First step: About virtual environments